 We have many buildings and areas in the City of Boroondara that are heritage protected.

-Before you do any building or construction works, check the VicPlan website and get a planning property report to see whether your property is in a Heritage Overlay.
+Before you do any building or construction works, check the VicPlan website-external site and get a planning property report to see whether your property is in a Heritage Overlay.
 To find out how an overlay affects property development, visit our Heritage and property development page.

 Find your Heritage Overlay and grading